Military Connected Families

 The Department of Defense requires that Hastings College verify successful completion of coursework when the Tuition Assistance Program funding is paid.
 Hastings College is required to return unearned TA funds for failing the course or for withdrawing (either officially or unofficially).

-To comply with the U.S. Department of Defense Policy, Hastings College is required to return any unearned TA funds on a proportional basis through the 60% portion of the semester for which the funds were provided.
+To comply with the U.S. Department of Defense Policy, Hastings College is required to return any unearned TA funds on a proportional basis through the 60% portion of the course for which the funds were provided.
 If the withdrawal is due to a military service obligation, Hastings College will provide institutional funding that will not result in a student debt for the returned portion.

 Official Withdrawal: A student who completes the withdrawal form and clearly states their intent to withdraw from the college is considered to have officially withdrawn.
 The DATE OF WITHDRAW is the date that the student completed the withdrawal process, unless the student indicates that the withdrawal is to be effective at the completion of the current academic session.